zxey/exa/man/exa.1.md

 Valid settings are ‘`always`’, ‘`automatic`’, and ‘`never`’.

 `--color-scale`, `--colour-scale`
-: Colour file sizes on a scale.
+: Color file sizes on a scale.

 `--icons`
 : Display icons next to file names.